Kotlin/analysis-api/Writerside/topics/KaNamedClassSymbol.md

 # KaNamedClassSymbol

-Represents a named class, object or an interface declaration.
+Represents a named class, object, or interface declaration.
 Basically, covers all class-like declarations, excluding anonymous objects.

 ## Use Cases

 * **Checking for specific class features.** Use properties like `isData`, `isInner`, and `isCompanion` to determine if the class has specific characteristics.

-Also see use-cases for the [KaClassSymbol](KaClassSymbol.md#use-cases) supertype.
+Also see use cases for the [KaClassSymbol](KaClassSymbol.md#use-cases) supertype.

 ## Hierarchy